 Sunset strolls along the beach

-Before even landing, we could see from the plane all those perfectly neat residential districts lined up along the palm-studded streets of the 10 000 km2 LA County.
+Before even landing, I could see from the plane all those perfectly neat residential districts lined up along the palm-studded streets of the 10 000 km2 LA County.
 I almost thought I had just arrived in Wisteria Lane (but not so desperate!).

-We arrived at the airport around noon and after getting our car, went straight away to Venice.
+I arrived at the airport around noon and after getting our car, went straight away to Venice.
 Neat rows of storybook houses and other theaters and buildings of an astounding architectural diversity lined the edges of the equally neat palm-bordered streets on our way to the ever-cool-and-eclectic Venice.

 Strolling along its world famous Boardwalk, walking barefoot in the sand while soaking in the sea breeze was the perfect thing to do to recover from an 8-hour flight.
 Only a couple of blocks from the boardwalk is Venice Canals, an idyllic neighborhood that preserves 5 km of Abbot Kinney’s canals.
 These waterways were dug over a century ago, and are connected by graceful bridges and lined with all kinds of homes from bungalows to mansions, where ducks preen and locals lollygag in little rowboats.
 A small haven that felt like the perfect place for two tired humans.

-We wrapped up our first day with a perfect SoCal sunset from Santa Monica State Beach with a view on the Pier, a funfair jumble of arcade games, vintage carousels and the solar-powered Ferris wheel.
+I wrapped up our first day with a perfect SoCal sunset from Santa Monica State Beach with a view on the Pier, a funfair jumble of arcade games, vintage carousels and the solar-powered Ferris wheel.

 Cinematic cityscapes and world famous icons

-The following day, we drove an hour to the Griffith Observatory through canyons drives and hills, along with beautiful mansions, typical of Hollywood Hills.
+The following day, I drove an hour to the Griffith Observatory through canyons drives and hills, along with beautiful mansions, typical of Hollywood Hills.
 Five times the size of New York’s Central Park, Griffith Park is one of the largest urban green spaces in the US.
 You can easily spend a full day there, as it contains the Greek Theater, a major outdoor theater, the Griffith Observatory, two museums, golf courses, playgrounds, 85km of hiking trails, Batman’s caves and, last-but-not-least, the Hollywood sign.

 Built in 1935, this landmark opens a window onto the universe from its perch on the southern slopes of Mount Hollywood.
 Its planetarium claims the world’s most advanced star projector, while its astronomical touch displays explore some mind-bending topics, from the evolution of the telescope and the ultraviolet X-rays used to map our Solar System to the Cosmos itself.
 I felt like a child learning about the stars with their playful approach!
 The architecture of the building itself is worth a visit and, of course, so are the views, which (on clear days) take in the entire LA Basin, surrounding mountains and Pacific Ocean.

-On our last day, we drove all the way through Beverly Hills, Bel Air and Westwood -imagining the life of people living there- to the Getty Center, a spectacular synergy of art, architecture, landscaping and views.
+On my last day, I drove all the way through Beverly Hills, Bel Air and Westwood -imagining the life of people living there- to the Getty Center, a spectacular synergy of art, architecture, landscaping and views.
 Standing in the clouds high above the city, the Getty Center presents triple delights: a stellar art collection (everything from medieval triptychs to baroque sculptures and impressionist brushstrokes), Richard Meier’s cutting-edge architecture, and the visual splendor of seasonally changing gardens.
 With its free admission (although the parking is 20$), it is one of LA’s must-see places.
-We spent a lot of time admiring the impressionist paintings and relaxing in the serene gardens.
+I spent a lot of time admiring the impressionist paintings and relaxing in the serene gardens.